 Sales of a substantial number of shares of our common stock in the public market following this offering could adversely affect the market price of our common stock.
 The number of shares of common stock available for sale in the public market is limited by restrictions under federal securities laws and under lock-up agreements that our shareholders who are directors, officers or related persons have entered into with the underwriters.
 These agreements restrict these shareholders from selling, pledging or otherwise disposing of their shares for a period of 180 days after the date of this prospectus without the prior written consent of CIBC World Markets.
+In addition, one of our shareholders, who has executed a lock-up agreement, has the right to require us to register the 200,000 shares of our common stock it owns.
 CIBC World Markets may, however, in its sole discretion, release all or any portion of the common stock from the restrictions of these lock-up agreements.